Grab your copy now: The Plant-Powered Plan to Beat Diabetes

-What can beat that classic jar of peanut butter, for nutrition, taste, and all around versatility?
-The answer is a lot these days, thanks to the ever-widening nut and seed butter aisle in supermarkets and natural food stores.
-It seems that nut and seed butters are poised to be the next big thing, as more nuts, seeds, and ingredients are turning up in the jar, and with more artisanal brands coming to market too.
-You can even find hand-churned nut and seed butters at farmers markets.
+What can beat that classic jar of peanut butter for nutrition, taste, and all around versatility?
+The answer is a lot these days, thanks to the ever-widening nut butter and seed butter aisle in supermarkets and natural food stores.
+It seems that nut and seed butters are poised to be a big deal, as more nuts, seeds, and ingredients are turning up in the jar, and a range of artisanal brands are coming to market.
+You can even find hand-churned nut and seed butters at some grocery stores and farmers markets.
 The truth is that making nut and seed butters isn’t that difficult—you can make your own custom blend at home with a food processor.
-Just whiz up your favorite combination of nuts and seeds with a spoonful of healthy unrefined nut or olive oil, and your favorite additions, such as cocoa powder and sea salt, and you can create your own nut and seed spread in a jiffy.
+Just whiz up your favorite combination of nuts and seeds with a spoonful of healthy unrefined nut or olive oil, and your favorite additions, such as cocoa powder, cinnamon, or sea salt, and you can create your own nut and seed spread in a jiffy.

-No matter what nut or seed butter you choose to spread your bread, here are a few facts.
-Peanuts and tree nuts, including almonds, walnuts, pistachios, hazelnuts, cashews, Brazil nuts, macadamias, pine nuts, and pecans, are good for your heart.
+No matter what nut or seed butter you choose to spread on your bread, here are a few nutrition facts.
+Peanuts and tree nuts, including almonds, walnuts, pistachios, hazelnuts, cashews, Brazil nuts, macadamias, pine nuts, and pecans, are all good for your heart because of their rich unsaturated fat content (learn more about healthy fats here).
 The US FDA approved a qualified health claim that eating 1.5 ounces per day of most nuts as part of a healthy diet may reduce the risk of heart disease.
-Note that coconut does not enjoy the same heart-health benefits as tree nuts, so it is not included on the list due to its high saturated fat content.
-The serving size for nut and seed butters is considered 2 tablespoons.
+Note that coconut does not enjoy the same heart-health benefits as do tree nuts, so it is not included on the list due to its high saturated fat content.
+The serving size for nut and seed butters is considered two tablespoons.

-One of the main health benefits of tree nuts is that they are filled with unsaturated fats, as well as vitamins, minerals, fiber, and phytochemicals (plant compounds with antioxidant and anti-inflammatory activities).
-Seeds, such as flax, pumpkin, sesame, sunflower, hemp and chia, may not have as much recognition in the scientific community for health benefits yet, but these tiny kernels are packed with some of the same nutritional properties as nuts.
+One of the main health benefits of tree nuts is that they are filled with unsaturated fats, such as poly and monounsaturated fats, as well as vitamins, minerals, fiber, and phytochemicals (plant compounds with antioxidant and anti-inflammatory activities).
+Seeds, such as flax, pumpkin, sesame, sunflower, hemp, and chia, may not have quite as much recognition in the scientific community for health benefits because of less research, but these tiny kernels are packed with some of the same nutritional properties as nuts.
+So, do include them all!

 In fact, nuts are technically seeds themselves—the definition of a tree nut is a fruit composed of an inedible hard shell and an edible seed.
 Nature bestows unique nutrition properties on nuts and seeds; essentially these are tiny embryos, which come packed with a rich food supply to help the new plant complete the miraculous reproductive cycle of a plant.
 That’s why nuts and seeds offer dense supplies of nutrition—all wrapped up in a tiny package.

-Nut and seed butters are rich in fat (the healthy variety), thus, it is concentrated in calories.
+Nut and seed butters are rich in fat (the healthy variety), thus, they are concentrated in calories.
 So, a little goes a long way.
-Most nut butters provide around 180-190 calories per 2 tablespoon serving.
-So, sitting down with a spoon and an open jar may not be the best way to enjoy these butters.
-Instead, spread them on breads, use them as a fat source in baking, and stir them in sauces and vinaigrettes.
+Most nut butters provide around 180-190 calories per two tablespoon serving.
+Try spreading nut or seed butters on breads, using them as a fat source in baking, and stirring them into sauces and vinaigrettes.
 And remember that nut and seed butters can offer a plant-based protein option for reducing meat consumption—a healthful and sustainable eating strategy.

 Peanut Butter

-This humble legume has many benefits.
+This humble legume (yes, peanuts are actually a legume, not a tree nut) has many benefits.
 Besides its fabulous price point, peanut butter is rich in protein (8 g per serving), vitamin E, niacin, folate, magnesium, phosphorus, and manganese.
 In addition, peanuts have arginine—an amino acid that can help improve blood flow in your arteries, and resveratrol—the same antioxidant compound found in red wine.
 For extra credit, grind the papery red skins of peanuts into your peanut butter, as these are rich in bioactive compounds.
 Beyond the classic PBJ, add peanut butter to bars and cookies, and a flavorful Thai stir-fry.

 Almond Butter

-Almond butter is gaining popularity for it’s mildly nutty, sweet taste.
+Almond butter has gained popularity for its mildly nutty, sweet taste.
 It’s also rich in protein (5 g per serving), riboflavin, vitamin E, magnesium, phosphorus, and manganese.
 Almond butter is uniquely rich in calcium, providing 8% of the Daily Value per serving.
 Try almond butter spread on sandwiches, as well as a dip for fruit and veggies, and an addition to baked goods, such as cookies and quick breads.

 Walnut Butter